shafanaS/jenkins-pipeline-artifacts/README.md

 # jenkins-pipeline-artifacts

-This repository contains the resources needed for the CICD pipeline.
+This repository contains the resources needed for the CICD pipeline

 #### Folder Structure
 The following diagram shows the folder structure in this repository: